FOSGames/Wave/README.md

 # Developed by Jay Nakum

-This is my first game that I've learnt from RealTutsGML's youtube channel
+This is my first game entirely built in Java that I've learnt from RealTutsGML's youtube channel